-Below you’ll find many key resources from the state of Georgia, GeorgiaCAN and our partners.
+While making the information available is nice, the ultimate goal is to provide it you you in a user-friendly and accessible way.
+With that in mind, we created this document to point you to many key resources from state agencies, local districts, GeorgiaCAN and our partners.
 They’re free to access and easy to use.
 If you have any questions that you can’t find answers for, you can always reach out to our team.

-We hope parents, students, teachers and advocates at large can wield these tools to better understand public education—and how YOU can transform it so that every child in every zip code has access to a great school.
+We hope parents, students, teachers and advocates at large can wield these tools to better understand public education.

 How is my school doing?